 Circular economy - Chile EN

-Circular economy is a concept that is gaining traction around the world.
+Circular economy is a concept that is already well established around the world.
 It asks for a major shift from a linear based economy and a take-make-waste approach, to a circular system based on the principles of eliminating waste and pollution, keeping products and materials in use, and regenerating natural systems.

 The Netherlands has the ambition to become a fully functioning circular economy by 2050.
 To do this the government is taking various measures to encourage a social climate that’s open for behavioral change, and creating an ecosystem in which all the necessary social and institutional changes are embraced.
 But to create an economy that is truly 100% circular, we will need to go beyond national borders, by working together with fellow pioneering partners on a shared mission.